 Requests for ALPR system data (e.g., images, license plate information) for investigative purposes shall be made through the RTCC.
 The RTCC is responsible for ensuring systems and processes are in place for the proper collection and retention of ALPR data.
 Data will be downloaded from vehicles to the designated storage in accordance with Division procedures.

 All ALPR data downloaded to the server shall be stored for a maximum of thirty days from initial upload.
-Thereafter, ALPR data be purged unless it has become, or there is a reason to believe it will become, evidence in a criminal or civil action, or is subject to a discovery request or other lawful action to produce records.
+Thereafter, ALPR data shall be purged unless it has become, or there is a reason to believe it will become, evidence in a criminal or civil action, or is subject to a discovery request or other lawful action to produce records.
 In those circumstances, the applicable data should be downloaded from the server onto portable media and booked into evidence.

 ACCOUNTABILITY